oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 #### How do overrides work during runtime?

-* When a domain is first deployed, or is restarted after shutting down all the WebLogic Server pods, the operator will:
+* When a domain is first deployed, or is restarted after shutting down all the WebLogic Server instance Pods, the operator will:
   * Resolve any macros in your override templates.
   * Place expanded override templates in the `optconfig` directory located in each WebLogic domain home directory.
 * When the WebLogic Servers start, they will: